manublanco/CRM_REST_API/README.md

 ## AUTHENTICATION AND AUTHORIZATION

 All the endpoints needs basic authentication with username and password to run.
 There are two different roles in this app, user role and admin role.
 An user can create customers, update customers, get info of customers and delete customers.
-An admin can do all the operations with customers and also create users, delete users, update users, get users info and also can grant admin permission to another user.
+An admin can do all the operations with customers and also create users, delete users, update users, get users info and also can grant admin role to another user.

 At init 3 different users are created(1 ADMIN and 2 USERS).